Light Yagami: In other media

 In the 2015 drama, Masataka Kubota plays the role of Light Yagami.
 Similar to the Netflix adaptation, Light is portrayed as less charismatic, insecure and is initially hesitant to kill law enforcement.
 His relationship with his father Soichiro is also strained due to the death of his mother prior to the start of the series.
 However, in the later half of the series he grows to demonstrate the same level of ruthlessness, intellect and hubris as his manga counterpart.

 Like the Netflix adaption, Light does not obtain the notebook by chance and it is given to him by Ryuk in response to a confrontation with a bully.
 After he writes the bully's name in the Death Note and realizes it is real, he is so horrified by what he did that almost commits suicide.
 After again using the notebook to save his father from being held hostage, Light proceeds to use the notebook to kill criminals as Kira.
 In response to the killings, the detective L leads a police task force alongside Light's father Soichiro to capture Kira.
 Toward the end of the series, L and Soichiro see through Light's deception and each attempt to convince him to turn himself in.
 When Light refuses to relent, he is baited into confessing after L and Soichiro both sacrifice their lives.
 The information obtained from their deaths is relayed to the police task force, who ambush Light in a warehouse in a sting operation led by L's successor Near.
 In a desperate attempt to help him evade capture, Light's accomplice Teru Mikami sets fire to the warehouse but Light is instead trapped by the fire and burns to death.

 In the musical adaptation, Light is portrayed by Kenji Urai and Hayato Kakizawa in the Japanese productions and Hong Kwang-ho and Han Ji-sang in the Korean productions.
+Singaporean actor Xander Pang was cast as Light for the British production in 2026.

 Light also appears alongside Ryuk as a non-playable story character for the crossover video game Jump Force, with Mamoru Miyano reprising his role as Light.
 He allies himself with the game's heroes until he acquires an Umbra Cube, a tool utilized by the game's antagonists, in order to replace the power of the Death Note that he lost before the game's events.